 Skype: Suzanne Helmigh (Feel free to add me.)

-Do you livestream?
+Do you livestream on Twitch?

 Yes I do!
 Follow me on facebook to get a message to see when I'm online.